Employment law status

 Employment law status is different from tax employment status.
 It is possible that your PA may have a different status for employment law purposes than for tax purposes.
 It is important that you check carefully the status for each.
 We explain more about the tax employment status and how to decide this in respect of your PA in our ‘Tax employment status' section.

 For tax there are only two types of status – employed and self-employed.
 For employment law there are three main types of status that may be relevant:

-A worker is basically someone who undertakes to do or perform personally any work or services for another person.
+A 'worker' is basically someone who undertakes to do or perform personally any work or services for another person and cannot send someone in their place.
 Workers have some core employment rights.
 They have fewer rights than employees who have extensive rights, but they have more rights than the self-employed who tend to have very few legal protections compared to employed people.

 Their work arrangements tend to be 'midway' between self-employment and employment.
 They have some characteristics of both in that they are formally self-employed (they usually have a sort of 'contract for services' with the employer) but they depend on a single employer for their income (or large part of it).

-If they also set his hours and work tasks each week with specific holidays and wages, he may well be an employee for employment law purposes.
+If the building firm also set his hours and work tasks each week with specific holidays and wages, he may well be an employee for employment law purposes.